Pokémon Concierge: Season one

 Joshua Yehl, writing for IGN, praised the series for its stop-motion animations and its usage of the protagonist Haru to relate to millennials.
 He stated that its short run time helped emphasize the series' themes of relaxation while accomplishing the series' main message effectively.
 Ana Diaz, writing for Polygon, additionally praised the series' "cozy" atmosphere.
 She praised Haru's role in the series, with her growth to accept herself for who she is being described as a "welcome change of pace for the franchise."
 Reuben Baron, writing for Paste Magazine, praised the series' animation and messages.
 They praised the "feel good" vibes of the series and positive messages, but felt the show's small number of episodes hurt its ability to persist in the minds of its viewers following a viewing of the series.
 Surej Singh, writing for NME, believed the show helped capture the playful aspects of the Pokémon franchise that had been sidelined in prior media for the series.
 He stated that while Haru's arc with Psyduck was not overly complicated, he believed it to be calming for viewers.
 Singh additionally praised the voice acting and animation for the series, though he believed the small number of episodes to be a waste given the series' high quality.

 Pokémon Concierge was nominated for an Annie Award for its second episode in the category "Best Direction- TV/Media."

+Season two

+Prior to the release of the season, promotional merchandise was released featuring Pokémon from the series.
+Psyduck wearing floatie rings were also added to spin-off game Pokémon Go as part of an in-game event celebrating the season's release.

+Elijah Gonzalez, writing for The A.V.
+Club, praised the show's second season, highlighting its ability to be a lighthearted, cute series while still focusing on the struggles of adult life.
+Gonzalez additionally praised the show's visuals, but wished the series was longer.
+Angela Marrujo Fornaca, writing for Nintendojo, similarly praised the animation, moments featuring Psyduck, and the atmosphere, particularly highlighting how each episode had lessons that did not feel overly "preachy".
+However, she disliked the season's final episode, as she felt it did not justify why viewers should feel sympathy towards Kent.
+Anime News Network also praised the season's animation and lighthearted atmosphere, highlighting the season's focus on Haru helping other people in similar situations to her.
+However, they felt like the season was short and could have had more episodes.